Xixiao007/Xixiao007.github.io/z-about-xi-xiao.md

 ---

-###Xi Xiao
+###Xi Xiao : 肖曦
 Xi is a Chinese living in Finland for 10+ years.
 He aims to become a qualified software engineer with JavaScript and docker specialties.

-I maintain two blogs:
+Xi is maintaining these blogs:

-- [dockertechie.com](dockertechie.com) - a docker technology dedicated blog
+1. [dockertechie.com](dockertechie.com) - a docker technology dedicated blog
-- [blog.xixiao.info](blog.xixiao.info) - other topics: IT, books, studies, etc.
+2. [blog.xixiao.info](blog.xixiao.info) - other topics: IT, books, studies, etc.
-- about to start a JavaScript programming language dedicated blog when hands free
+3. about to start a JavaScript programming language dedicated blog when hands free

+**Xi's contact info**

+ <i class="fa fa-sitemap"></i> [mainpage](https://xixiao.info) |     <i class="fa fa-linkedin-square"></i> [linkedin](https://fi.linkedin.com/in/xixiao1)   |  <i class="fa fa-github-square"></i> [Github](https://github.com/Xixiao007)

 ###Current Life Goal

-- Firstly, I am eager to be a good father and a good husband that my families could unconditionally count on
+- wants to be a good father and a good husband that my families could unconditionally count on
-- I aim to become a qualified software engineer in my career
+- is eager to study cutting-edge web development skills
-- I am exploring new topics for opening eye views whenever possible.
+- is exploring new topics for opening eye views whenever possible.
 Currently, German language and MOOC(Massive Open Online Course) courses intrigue me

 <p class="message">